- Enjoy guided tours of Vilnius, Riga, and Tallinn

 The tour begins at Toompea Castle, a 9th-century castle that houses the country's parliament.
 A quick walk through Šnelli Park will take you to 13th-century St Mary's Cathedral and the impressive Alexander Nevsky Cathedral, a must-see in Tallinn.

-The evening is yours to enjoy your final night in Tallinn.
-Pikk Street is filled with trendy cafes and restaurants, as is Rataskaevu Square.
-After dinner, grab a drink at one of the bars along Suur-Karja Street.
+Afterward, you'll return to your hotel.
+You'll then have the remainder of the day free to enjoy the city.
+For dinner, consider heading to Pikk Street.
+It's filled with trendy cafes and restaurants, as is Rataskaevu Square.
+After dinner, you can go for a nightcap at one of the bars along Suur-Karja Street.

 Day 7: Depart Tallinn